Chapter 3:

 “This is a prime opportunity to train him in the discreet side of things.
 I think you’ll agree when I say that his talents would be wasted if we simply kept him forever with the Unit.”

 “He won’t be alone.
 The Japanese will have one of theirs waiting for him.
-As for us– my people are already thin on the ground, with respect to our current commitments.”
+As for us, my people are already thin on the ground, with respect to our current commitments.”

-Lasch lifted her brow like she’d caught on to something.
+Before continuing, Lasch lifted her brow like she’d caught on to something.

 “Are you not confident in Wolf’s ability to accomplish this mission?”

-“Not for work around civilians, not after his upbringing with us.
+“He's not cut out for work around civilians, not after his upbringing with us.
 He’s a born killer.”
+Friedkin answered.

 “The Japanese are already making arrangements on their end.
 This really is as routine as it gets– a simple asset recovery, in and out, back before the end of next month.
-Think of it as RnR for the boy, Colonel.
+Think of it as R & R for the boy, Colonel.
 It’s not often that you get a taxpayer-paid vacation to the Land of the Rising Sun.”

 “Who knows, he might just learn a thing or two about himself.“

-The soundproofed walls only let him catch the tail-end of the pow-wow, but he already had the gist.
+The soundproofed walls had only let him catch the tail-end of the pow-wow, but he already had the gist.
 It was him who had approached his CO, after all.

 Friedkin motioned for him to follow, and they took off on a range-walk.
 The corridors buzzed to the occasional sound of telephones and chatter.